hanishkvc/docs-notes_plus/devices/firetv/BattlesWithFireTV.rst

 	Had assumed this basic form of speech navigation/input given that Amazon seemed to be pushing alexa skills etc.
-	But dissapointed that even basic speech based interaction control, which is decoupled from app specific skills and thus can provide more easier speech support enablment to apps, without much or any effort from app vendors is missing.
+	But dissapointed that even basic speech based interaction control, which is decoupled from app specific skills and thus can provide more easier speech support enablment to apps, without much or any effort from app developers is missing.

 		Or is it that amazon will be abondoning fire tv for echo (speaker and show) only world.